Denis Fonvizin: Works and influence

 Fonvizin's reputation rests almost entirely on his two comedies, which are beyond doubt the most popular Russian plays before Alexander Griboyedov's Woe from Wit.
 They are both in prose and adhere to the canons of classical comedy.
 Fonvizin's principal model, however, was not Molière, but the great Dano-Norwegian playwright Ludvig Holberg, whom he read in German, and some of whose plays he had translated.

 Both comedies are plays of social satire with definite axes to grind.
 The Brigadier-General is a satire against the fashionable French semi-education of the petits-maîtres.
-It is full of excellent fun, and though less serious than The Minor, it is better constructed.
-But The Minor, though imperfect in dramatic construction, is a more remarkable work and justly considered Fonvizin's masterpiece.
+Though less serious than The Minor, it is better constructed.
+But The Minor, though imperfect in dramatic construction, is a more remarkable work and considered Fonvizin's masterpiece.

-The point of the satire in The Minor is directed against the brutish and selfish crudeness and barbarity of the uneducated country gentry.
-The central character, Mitrofanushka, is the accomplished type of vulgar and brutal selfishness, unredeemed by a single human feature—even his fondly doting mother gets nothing from him for her pains.
-The dialogue of these vicious characters (in contrast to the stilted language of the lovers and their virtuous uncles) is true to life and finely individualized; and they are all masterpieces of characterization—a worthy introduction to the great portrait gallery of Russian fiction.
+The point of the satire in The Minor is directed against a portrayal of a selfish and crude uneducated country gentry.
+The central character, Mitrofanushka, is the portrayed as vulgar and brutally selfish, with even his loving mother gets nothing from him in return.

 As a measure of its popularity, several expressions from The Minor have been turned into proverbs, and many authors (amongst whom Alexander Pushkin) regularly cite from this play, or at least hint to it by mentioning the characters' names.